 FINANCIAL ANALYSIS OF THE SCHOOL DISTRICT'S FUNDS

 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-The governmental funds had total revenues and other financing sources/uses of \$103.9 million and total expenditures and other financing sources/uses \$89.0 million.
+The governmental funds had total revenues of \$105.0 million and total expenditures of \$106.9 million.

 General Fund Budgeting Highlights